cockroachdb/docs/src/current/cockroachcloud/provision-a-cluster-with-terraform.md

 <section class="filter-content" markdown="1" data-scope="dedicated">

-In this tutorial, you will create a {{ site.data.products.dedicated }} cluster
+In this tutorial, you will create a CockroachDB {{ site.data.products.dedicated }} cluster

-1. In a terminal create a new directory and use `wget` to download the {{ site.data.products.dedicated }} `main.tf` example file:
+1. In a terminal create a new directory and use `wget` to download the CockroachDB {{ site.data.products.dedicated }} `main.tf` example file:

     {% include_cached copy-clipboard.html %}
     ~~~ shell